tasal9/ZamAI/Google-Summer-of-Code.md

 ## Where to ask questions

-Do not use the issue tracker for general questions about the GSoC process.
-Instead, ask questions here:
+Ask questions here:

 - https://github.com/neovim/neovim/discussions
 - https://matrix.to/#/#neovim:matrix.org

+Do *not* ask general GSoC questions on [the issue tracker](https://github.com/neovim/neovim/issues). *Do* use the issue tracker to ask specific technical questions about your proposal.
+Do not ask "where do I start?" on the issue tracker.

 # Making a proposal